SEKOIA-IO/documentation/_shared_content/automate/library/onyphe.md

 ### Get IP Sniffer

-Get sniffer information on IP with Onyphe: "[Onyphe has] a number of distributed honeypots on the Internet.
-[They] are listening to Internet background noise and performing passive operating system identification"
+Get sniffer information on IP with Onyphe: "Onyphe has a number of distributed honeypots on the Internet.
+They are listening to Internet background noise and performing passive operating system identification".

 #### Arguments